 We recommend that you use the scanning apps ‘Microsoft Office Lens’ or ‘Adobe Scan’.
 Full instructions on using these apps are included in the Inspera User Guide for Students.
 Please read these instructions carefully and practise using the app well in advance of your exams.
 If you are familiar with an alternative app or software for scanning and combining images, you can use that instead; just make sure you practice in advance of your exam so that you are confident it will work in the time allowed.

-Practise typing responses into Inspera (for 'typed' and 'mixed' mode exams)
+Practise typing responses into Inspera (for 'typed' and 'typed with supplementary uploads')

 It is important that you practise typing directly into the Inspera text editor, where your answers are automatically saved.

 - Practise using the spellchecker